AlexDicy/Kame/README.md

 </body>
 </html>
 ```

+Copy the `.htaccess` file and replace `index.html` with your main page if the file name is different

 Now you need a way to navigate through the website, we can easily add a link, like this:
 ``` html
 <a href="/help">Help</a>